openutil/docker-sftp-server/README.md

 ### Configuration

-1. Create a folder that will contain the sftp data:
+Step 1) Create a folder that will contain the sftp data:

 ```
 mkdir /home/core/sftp/data